What are my prescription copays or coinsurance?

 Yes, according to the Federal Food and Drug Administration (FDA) generic drugs are safe and effective.
 Generic medications must meet the same standards for purity, strength, and quality as brand name drugs.
 They must be approved by the FDA before they can be sold to consumers.
 Generics may look different from the brand name medication in color, shape, or size as required by the Federal Food and Drug Administration (FDA).

 To promote the most appropriate utilization, certain medications require an approval of a prior authorization by our Pharmacy Department.
 Upon enrollment or upon request, the member will receive a list of prior authorized prescription drugs.
 These medications are also identified on the Formulary with a (PA) after the drug name.
 Prior authorization criteria is established by our Pharmacy and Therapeutics Committee with input from plan physicians and consideration of the current medical literature.
 If a medication is required that is not routinely covered, the provider may present medical evidence to obtain an individual patient exception by submitting an exception request for review.

 What is a Step Therapy medication list?

 Certain prescription drugs may be subject to Step Therapy.
-We have implemented Step Therapy programs in several drug classes where lower cost drugs are available and are similarly effective.
-Step Therapy means a member would need to try the drug(s) listed as first line, before a second line drug line would be covered.
+We have implemented Step Therapy programs in several drug classes where lower cost brand name drugs are available and are similarly effective.
+Step Therapy means a member would need to try the drug(s) listed as first line, before a second line drug would be covered.
 If there is medical documentation and/or prescription history to indicate that the first line drug was previously tried, or that you are unable to attempt a trial of the first line drug for medical reasons, then your physician may submit an exception request for review.
 If approved, the authorization will allow you to move directly to the second line of drugs in that drug class.